camille-maarten/agentic-rag/README.md

 The final deployed application should look something like below.

 ### To deploy
-create a namespace/project called `elastic-vector`
+create a namespace/project called `elastic-vector`.
+The following guidelines assume that everything is deployed in this namespace.

 Ensure the Elastic Operator is installed in OpenShift. the CR yaml files are in `deploy/openshift`